HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 - Temporarily disable your VPN to rule out network routing interference.
 If connectivity is restored, configure the VPN to allow WebSocket connections to the IQ endpoint.
 - Check if a corporate proxy or firewall is blocking the WebSocket connection to `/dx/api/iq/v1/ws`.
 Refer to [Client-side tracing](#client-side-tracing) for instructions on inspecting this connection in your browser.
 - If the network connection is valid but the interface remains frozen, contact your DX administrator to verify that the `dx-iq-integrator` backend service is running and reachable.
+- If IQ was recently upgraded, confirm that the `dx-mcp-server` service was upgraded at the same time and that the endpoint is responding.

 **Slow response times**